elastic/connectors/docs/CONNECTOR_PROTOCOL.md

 **Possible values for `status`**
 - `pending` -> A job is just enqueued.
 - `in_progress` -> A job is successfully started.
-- `canceling` -> The cancelation of the job is initiated.
+- `canceling` -> The cancellation of the job is initiated.
 - `canceled` -> A job is canceled.
 - `suspended` -> A job is successfully started.
 - `completed` -> A job is successfully completed.